Bowen Island is a FireSmart Community. This program provides residents with guidance to significantly reduce fire hazards in their neighbourhood.

 FireSmart Rebate

-To qualify for a rebate (approximately $500), complete the FireSmart Rebate Application.
+To qualify for a rebate of up to 50% of eligible costs to a maximum of $1000, complete the FireSmart Rebate Application.
 Keep all documentation, photos and receipts as you may be asked to provide them before a rebate is issued.

 • Must have a FireSmart Home Ignition Assessment prior to doing any work